Notebook 2: Variables

 )

-To set values of the variable, we first have to unlock it using the access context manager, and then we can evaluate a function at the coordinates appropriate to fill up each variable:
+To set values of the variable, we first have to unlock it using the access context manager, and then we can evaluate a function at the coordinates appropriate to fill up each variable.
+The locking is a PETSc requirement which is used to make sure data remains synchronised when we run code in parallel.

 with mesh.access(scalar_var, vector_var):